rlmcl/rescan/README.md

 | `--minq` (`-q`)		| INT 	| minimum mapping quality for good reads 			|
 | `--help` (`-h`)		| -		| get help			 								|

+### Regions
+As well as controlling data flow into REscan using SAMtools (see *Feed it only the data it needs* under *Caveats and features*, below), you have three options for specifying regions for REscan output:
+1. **Don't specify regions**
+   REscan will output statistics for every locus encountered, skipping over bases if `-j` (`--jump`) is specified.
+Output data will correspond to every chromosome encountered in RNAME in the input stream, starting at the lowest position encountered for each chromosome (potentially minus distance \[`-d`/`--distance`\] parameter if read is reverse orientation) and finishing at the highest position for that chromosome.
+2. **Specify a single region**
+   `-c`, `-s` and `-e` (`--chr`, `--start` and `--end`) can be used to instruct REscan only to output data for a single region.
+3. **Specify multiple regions**
+   Using `-r` (`--regions`), a BED-format regions file can be specified.
+Expected format is tab-delimited, with chromosome, start and end positions and an optional name for each region (eg gene/transcript name).
+Regions should be position-sorted, with chromosomes in the same order as they appear in the SAM data.
+Example:
+   `chr6	16299112	16761490	ATXN1`
+   `chr9	27546545	27573866	C9orf72`
+   `chr12	111452268	111599676	ATXN2`

 ### Examples

 Report REscan statistics for all of chromosome 9 from `input.bam` and store in `output.vcf`: